0x4d-sh/fortify-parser-xml-to-excel/readme.md

 - File (.xml) that is generated from Fortify

 ## Generate .XML from Fortify
-1. Go to Audit Workbench to gnerate your report
+1. Go to Audit Workbench to generate your report under `Tools > Reports > Generate Legacy Report > Fortify Developer Workbook`
 2. Under "Results Outline" panel, open up the listings sections
 3. Uncheck the limit number of issues in each group setting if checked